devJSQ/deque-project/README.md

 ### Implementation

-Write the implementation of the `DequeArray` class, to store the orders number on the drive through restaurants line.
+Write the implementation of the `Deque` class, to store the order number on the drive-through restaurant line.

-> the order number is `Integer` type.
+> The order number is `Integer` type.

 1. Write the `DequeArray` attributes, where we can store the orders.
-2. Write the implemenation of the following methods:
+2. Write the implementation of the following methods:
    1. addFirst()
    2. addLast()
    3. deleteFirst()